Your extracurricular and co-curricular activities will give you the opportunity to:

 Shadowing

-Shadowing involves observing an individual in their work setting and following their work schedule throughout a day or more.
-Shadowing allows you to learn what is really like to be in that role, and observe how the professional interacts with patients or clients.
-Shadowing can confirm fit for that career and provide examples of the different opportunities that are available in a single field.
+Shadowing involves observing an individual in their work setting and moving through their work schedule over the course of a day or more.
+It provides insight into what the role is truly like and how the professional interacts with patients or clients.
+Shadowing can help confirm career fit and highlight the range of opportunities available within a field.

 Here are a few more resources as you prepare to shadow: